MicrosoftDocs/ATADocs/ATPDocs/install-atp-step2.md

     |**Password** (required)|Enter the password for the read-only user, for example: **Pencil1**.|
     |**Domain** (required)|Enter the domain for the read-only user, for example, **contoso.com**. **Note:** It is important that you enter the complete FQDN of the domain where the user is located.
 For example, if the user’s account is in domain corp.contoso.com, you need to enter `corp.contoso.com` not contoso.com|

 2. You can click **Test connection** to test connectivity to the domain and check that the credentials supplied provide access.
-This works if the ATP Center has connectivity to the domain.
+This works if the Azure ATP cloud service has connectivity to the domain.

     After it is saved, the welcome message in the Console will change to the following message:
 ![ATP welcome stage 1 finished](media/ATA_1.7-welcome-provide-username-finished.png)